Skip to content

 Why does my load balancer route traffic to a secondary pool when the primary pool is still healthy?

-You occasionally might see traffic routed away from a pool if a health monitor request fails from a specific data center (even if the origin is still healthy).
+You occasionally might see traffic routed away from a pool if a health monitor request fails from a specific data center (even if the endpoint is still healthy).
 That data center may direct a small number of requests to another pool that is considered healthy by that data center.

 What is the difference between Load Balancing and Health Checks?